-Intended Learning Outcomes: By the end of the module the student will be able to:
+Pc Lab 3: Implementing ChatGPT algorithms to prepare a critical analysis of a microfluidic design.
+[2] Intended Learning Outcomes: By the end of the module the student will be able to:

-- 1. Critically analyze a research paper featuring microfluidic applications: identify strength, limitations and future directions - 2.
-Design microfluidic devices for targeted applications.
+1. Critically analyze a research paper featuring microfluidic applications: identify strength, limitations and future directions

+2. Design microfluidic devices for targeted applications.

-Assessment: Examination 1 (100%) Resit Assessment: Examination 1 (100%)
+Assessment: Coursework 1 (100%) Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Description: Exam (100%): Extended examination through the production of a report (100%) to be completed during the end of the semester examination period.
-Critical analysis of an existing microfluidic device reported in a published journal + design of a microfluidic device for targeted applications.
-The marking rubric will be provided in advance.
-Open book.
+Assessment Description: Coursework (100%): Extended coursework through producing a report (100%).
+Students will be asked to employ ChatGPT to present an overview of the state-of-the-art related to specific microfluidic topics (30%), design a microfluidic device for a specific application (35%), and prepare a critical analysis of a microfluidic device taken from a published paper (35%).
 This component will be carried out at home and students will have a pre-defined amount of time to complete and submit the report.